Anyone who wants to fly model aircraft or drones in our parks and open spaces must get our permission before the flight.

 Communicating your flight to the public

-All flights must be properly communicated to other members of the public on the day.
+All flights must be properly communicated to other members of the public on the day where photography or filming is being carried out.
 You must display a notice at the primary entrance to the site in use (normally next to the car park).

 The notice must state:

 contact details, such as a phone number or email address, to which any questions from the public about the flight arrangements or images captured can be directed